Mythanis/ManUpGodsWay/replit.md

 ✓ **Local Time Streak System**: Updated streak calculation to use user's local computer/phone time instead of UTC for accurate daily streak tracking
 ✓ **Streak UI Update Fix**: Fixed cache invalidation issue where streak updates weren't appearing in dashboard due to aggressive caching of user data
 ✓ **Streak Date Comparison Fix**: Resolved timezone conversion issues in streak calculation by using simple date string comparisons (YYYY-MM-DD format) instead of complex timezone conversions
+✓ **Message Restoration System**: Implemented automatic conversation restoration for direct messages - when a user sends a message to someone who deleted their conversation, the conversation automatically reappears for the receiver with real-time updates

 # User Preferences